destroyedlolo/Domestik/Majordome/60_ElecSimulSaving/ReadMe.md

 > You have to modify and customize it as per your needs :
 > here, it's relying on data provided by French Linky meter.

-> [!NOTE]
->  This is only an **estimation** of the photovoltaic saving based on
-> 5 minutes integration sampling, with is close to the reality.
-> Smaller sampling window or even real-time doesn't worth it.

 ## Principles

 ### Database tables